Autism Services for Young Children

-A basic rule for treating autism is the earlier the intervention, the better.
-The coordinated, structured services provided by hundreds of Easter Seals early intervention programs across the country, help preschool children with autism learn skills they’ll need to be successful in school.
+A basic rule for identifying and supporting children with autism is the earlier the intervention, the better.
+The coordinated, structured services provided by hundreds of Easterseals early intervention programs across the country help preschool children with autism learn skills they’ll need to be successful in school.

 Many different intervention strategies are used to educate individuals with autism.
 The “big three” are the most commonly used methodologies:

 Applied Behavior Analysis (ABA): An applied behavior analytic program includes an individual assessment to determine the skills that a student with autism does — and does not — have.
 Skills are then broken down into small steps and taught systematically.
 The goal is to help each student develop skills that will enable him or her to be as independent and successful as possible.

 Developmental, Individual-Difference, Relationship-Based (DIR).
 The DIR/Floortime approach focuses on helping children master the building blocks of relating, communicating and thinking.